 The Air Canada Maple Leaf Lounge at Frankfurt airport is an enjoyable lounge with a posh and original décor, a substantial food and beverage selection, and high end amenities including elegant shower suites and private media booths.

 The Air Canada lounge is smaller than the Lufthansa lounges, and the food and beverage selection a step below the offering at the Lufthansa Senator Lounges.
-However, the club is typically much quieter than the Lufthansa lounges outside Air Canada flight times, and the design a feast for the eye.
+However, the club is typically much quieter than the ever crowded Lufthansa lounges (at least, outside Air Canada flight times), and the is design a feast for the eye.

 - Air Canada Business class passengers (+1 guest)

 - Air Canada Maple Leaf Club members (no guests)

 - Air Canada Altitude Super Elite 100K, Elite 75K and Elite 50K members departing on any Air Canada flight or a Star Alliance flight (+spouse or domestic partner, dependent children, and one guest).
 These members may also use domestic Maple Leaf Lounges upon arriving at airports in Canada.